 - Valid or pending Michigan teaching certificate with a special education endorsement.

-- General education teachers without a special education endorsement must complete a set of approved foundation courses in special education prior to enrollment in the program.
+- General education teachers without a special education endorsement must complete a set of approved foundation courses in special education.

 - Teachers holding a teaching certificate from outside of Michigan can be admitted to the consortium and complete the program but will not receive tuition support.